Nico Williams pays tribute to Neymar after scoring in Euro 2024 final vs England

-Nico Williams: Spain Star Scores in Euro 2024 Final, Hits Neymar’s Goal Celebration
+Euro 2024: Spain's Nico Williams Scores in Final, Hits Neymar’s Goal Celebration

 - The 22-year-old linked up with FC Barcelona sensation Lamine Yamal to break the games' deadlock at the start of the second half

-- The Spanish attacker of Ghanaian descent opted to pay tribute to Brazilian superstar, Neymar Junior, with his choice of goal celebration
+- The Spanish attacker of Ghanaian descent opted to pay tribute to Brazilian superstar, Neymar Junior, with his goal celebration

 Athletic Bilbao winger Nico Williams broke the deadlock in the final of the 2024 UEFA European Championship against England on Sunday, July 14.